BrainCircuitsBehaviorLab/village/docs/source/system_operation/state_machine.md

 2. `DETECTION`: In this state, the system determines whether the subject is allowed to enter the operant box.
 3. `ACCESS`: If the subject is allowed to enter, Door 1 is closed, and Door 2 is opened.
 4. `LAUNCH_AUTO`: The task is automatically launched.
-5. `RUN_FIRST`: The task begins, but Door 2 remains open until the corridor is empty.
+5. `RUN_INITIAL`: The task begins, but Door 2 remains open until the corridor is empty.
 6. `CLOSE_DOOR2`: Once the corridor is empty, Door 2 is closed.
 7. `RUN_CLOSED`: The task is running, and the subject inside the operant box is not allowed to leave until a configurable minimum time for the task has elapsed.
 8. `OPEN_DOOR2`: Once the minimum time has elapsed, Door 2 opens.
-9. `RUN_OPENED`: The subject is allowed to leave the operant box if desired, or it may continue performing the task.
+9. `RUN_OPEN`: The subject is allowed to leave the operant box if desired, or it may continue performing the task.
 At this point, two possible scenarios can occur:

 #### Option A: The Subject Leaves Before the Task’s Maximum Time